bilsiq/comp723-text-mining/report.md

 ##### Naive Bayes

-The naive Bayes algorithm is one of the most powerful and commonly used algorithm in machine learning. this algorithms uses supervised leaning and classifies using the Bayes theorem reff.
+The naive Bayes algorithm is one of the most powerful and commonly used algorithm in machine learning. this algorithms uses supervised leaning and classifies using the Bayes theorem (Gandhi, 2018).
-It is particularly easy to build and, one of the advantages of using Naive Bayes algorithm in our case, is that it works great of data sets which are large reffffff.
+It is particularly easy to build and, one of the advantages of using Naive Bayes algorithm in our case, is that it works great of data sets which are large.

 ##### Decision Tree